 I work simultaneously on different companies’ projects, open-source projects, and personal projects.
 I should therefore use the same username but distinct email addresses for each of them.
-Although we can set a git config user.email <email@example.com> for each project repository, this might be a tedious manual task and perhaps unsuitable.
+Although we can set git config user.email <email@example.com> for each project repository, this can be a tedious manual task and perhaps unsuitable.

 The Git config manual describes the use of configuration files to better manage such a task through “Conditional includes”.

-All my projects, both work and non-work, are located under the the ~/src/ directory.
+All my projects, both work and non-work, are located under the ~/src/ directory.

-The directories associated with each project, and the emails that I wish to use for them, are as follows:
+The directories associated with each project and the emails I wish to use for them are as follows:

 - Personal: